metadatacenter/cedar-docker-deploy/README.md

 ## Steps
 ### 1.Install Docker

-Download and install Docker Community Edition from https://www.docker.com/community-edition
+Download and install Docker Community Edition from (here)[https://www.docker.com/community-edition].

-### 2. Fine-tune Docker
-After launching Docker:
-* Open Preferences -> Advanced
-* Set the Memory to 6 GB.
-* If possible, also assign more than one CPU's.

-Apply and Restart
+After lunching Docker select the ```Open Preferences->Advanced``` menu option and set the memory size to at least 6 GB; if possible also assign more than once CPU.
+Then apply and restart.

-### 3. Set up CEDAR_HOME and CEDAR_DOCKER_HOME variables
+### 2. Set up CEDAR_HOME and CEDAR_DOCKER_HOME variables

 Edit your ```~./bash_profile``` or ```~/.bashrc``` file with your editor of choice, and add the below lines: